|Better Living on the Milky Way|

 Once upon a time, before Epoxy was crowned King of All and took Fibra Glass to be his Queen, there lived a simple lagging compound named Arabol, and his true love, Dynel.

 Wait.
 No. Is this any way to talk about boatbuilding???
 Let me start again...

 Arabol was once made by Borden, Incorporated, a dairy on steroids.
-Trademarked in 1905, it was a milk-based product which was essentially waterproof Elmer's Glue (another Borden product).
+Trademarked in 1905, it was a milk-based product which was essentially waterproof Elmer's Glue (better known Borden product).

-Arabol's main commercial use was as a lagging compound.
+Arabol's main commercial use was as lagging compound.

 I know...
 I had to ask, too.
 Lagging is the cloth once used to wrap hot water pipes for insulation and protection of those who might otherwise burn themselves.
 Lagging compound is a latexy substance used to saturate and waterproof lagging, making sort of a softly plasticized cast.

 Someone along the way realized that this stuff could be used to sheath boats (generally, but not always above the waterline).
 BRILLIANT!!!

 To apply, lay down fabric - anything from burlap to mosquito netting to fiberglass.
 Wet it down with water and slap on a first coat of compound.
 Once dry (which can go quickly on a warm dry day), add another full-strength layer.
 Repeat until the desired thickness is achieved.
 Topcoat with flat, latex primer/paint (one among many options).